eclipse-embed-cdt/web-jekyll/pages/debug/jlink-install.md

 ---
-title: How to install the SEGGER J-Link?
+title: How to install the SEGGER J-Link
 permalink: /debug/jlink/install/

 date: 2015-09-11 20:50:00 +0300